 - File Format.
 There are plenty of discussions online concerning “RAW vs. JPEG”, and you can figure out what works best for you by comparing how much flexibility each format gives you.
 I choose RAW – a form of digital negative – because it allows me to retain most of the light and color information and offers greater control and flexibility in post-production, whereas JPEG is a compressed file, so information is immediately thrown out (explaining why the file sizes are much smaller).
 Because of the lost information you have nearly no flexibility to make significant adjustments or correct your lighting or White Balance mistakes in post-production.
 Also, a JPEG file will lose additional information (degrade) each time it is opened and re-saved.
 Unlike with JPEGs, you can assign a color space (sRGB, Adobe RGB, or ProPhoto RGB) to your images after the capture in your RAW converter (Camera Raw, Adobe Lightroom, etc).

-- It can be a good practice to convert image files to DNG (Digital Negative) format when you download from the camera.
-DNG format will not become redundant like the proprietary camera formats may.
-You can learn more on DNG formats here: Adobe.com: In depth Digital Negative (DNG).
+- Arguably, it can be a good practice to convert image files to DNG (Digital Negative) format when you download them from the camera.
+DNG format will not become redundant as the proprietary camera formats eventually may.
+You can learn more about DNG formats here: Adobe.com: In depth Digital Negative (DNG).

 RELATED: Light & Shadow Basics

 You don’t need the newest and biggest camera lens or a massive collection of different ‘key’ lenses for portrait, lifestyle, wedding, etc. Most photographers shoot the same type of images most of the time, so hone your collection of lenses to accommodate the needs and desires you have for glass performance.
-It is easy to amass a collection of lenses, from very wide angle to very long tele-photo.
+It is easy to amass a collection of lenses, from a very wide-angle to very long telephoto.
 After a few years of shooting, though, you may notice you are only using a few.

 In my lens collection: